Radiokot/photoprism-android-client/README.md

 <img src="fastlane/metadata/android/en-US/images/phoneScreenshots/4.png" width=200 />
 </p>

-The official PhotoPrism PWA, despite being mobile-friendly, can't be integrated into the OS and has [other drawbacks](https://blog.perryizgr8.com/photos/2023/03/20/google-photos-alt.html#photoprism).
+The official PhotoPrism PWA, despite being mobile-friendly, can't be integrated into the OS and, no matter what, [feels like a web page](https://blog.perryizgr8.com/photos/2023/03/20/google-photos-alt.html#photoprism).
 This app does not (and probably will not) support all the web-client features, but nevertheless it can:
 - Provide the library content to other Android apps – you can select PhotoPrism Gallery among other galleries when picking a photo or video